rs-pro/mongoid-audit/README.md

 ## Credits

-This gem is loosely based on https://github.com/aq1018/mongoid-history
+This gem is based on https://github.com/aq1018/mongoid-history

 The original gem didn't work correctly for us, when not setting modifier manually, so we rewrote it a bit.
 Seems to work fully now, including manually setting modifier

 Mongoid-history Copyright (c) 2011-2012 Aaron Qian.
 MIT License.
 See [LICENSE.txt](https://github.com/aq1018/mongoid-history/blob/master/LICENSE.txt) for further details.

 Mongoid-audit Copyright (c) 2013 http://rocketscience.pro MIT License.

 ## Contributing